Necesidades urgentes y de emergencia

-- General disrepair posing a threat to the structure or architectural integrity.
+- General disrepair posing an immediate threat to the structure or architectural integrity

 - An option to purchase a structure (temporary or long-term), especially if a structural change or possible demolition are evident.